Setting up WooCommerce automated emails is the practical answer to boosting your online store's profits automatically.

 Isn’t it irritating when you receive emails from a website that is irrelevant to you?
 It's so easy to slam the unsubscribe button or tuck it into the spam folder.

-With automated emails, you know exactly where your prospects and customers are in their journey – so you can send out relevant and helpful content in their inbox.
+With WooCommerce automated emails, you know exactly where your prospects and customers are in their journey - so you can send out relevant and helpful content to their inbox.

 Did they subscribe?
 Shoot a welcome email.
 Did they click on the button in the previous email?
 Send them to the next automation.
 No, they didn't?
 Let's follow up!